libp2p/blog/src/_blog/aut-tls.md

 The multiaddr for a libp2p node with `libp2p.direct` TLS certificate looks like this (`/p2p/PeerID` suffix omitted for brevity):

-`/ip4/147.75.63.129/tcp/4002/tls/sni/147-75-63-129.k51qzi5uqu5dht5qyglpp8q4qldzx6d094lqdffp5n80zj5u6vfxk7n4pmutoo.libp2p.direct/ws`
+`/ip4/145.40.89.101/tcp/4002/tls/sni/145-40-89-101.k51qzi5uqu5dj0wvrbb8keygfyxe2v0fi1qbqz4pl3zzozle7oaqhf97mqazo4.libp2p.direct/ws`

-> **Note:** Another valid shorter representation of the multiaddr is `/dns4/147-75-63-129.k51qzi5uqu5dht5qyglpp8q4qldzx6d094lqdffp5n80zj5u6vfxk7n4pmutoo.libp2p.direct/tcp/4002/tls/ws`, but it requires a DNS lookup to resolve the IP address.
-In theory, avoiding the DNS lookup is a performance win, but in practice, browsers don't let you manually set the SNI hostname for a WebSocket connection, so the browser WebSocket API will always need the DNS name for the Secure WebSocket connection.
+> **Note:** Another valid shorter representation of the multiaddr is `/dns4/145-40-89-101.k51qzi5uqu5dj0wvrbb8keygfyxe2v0fi1qbqz4pl3zzozle7oaqhf97mqazo4.libp2p.direct/tcp/4002/tls/ws`, but it requires a DNS lookup to resolve the IP address.
+In theory, avoiding the DNS lookup is a performance win, but in practice, browsers don't let you manually set the SNI hostname for a WebSocket connection, so the browser WebSocket API requires the DNS name for the Secure WebSocket connection.

 This multiaddr can be dialed from any browser with `js-libp2p`.
 You can see this in action with the [Helia Identify Tool](https://helia-identify.on.fleek.co/?peer-or-maddr=%2Fdns4%2F145-40-89-101.k51qzi5uqu5dj0wvrbb8keygfyxe2v0fi1qbqz4pl3zzozle7oaqhf97mqazo4.libp2p.direct%2Ftcp%2F4001%2Ftls%2Fws%2Fp2p%2F12D3KooWHVXoJnv2ifmr9K6LWwJPXxkfvzZRHzjiTZMvybeTnwPy)